azure-octo/dapr-apim-demo/README.md

 ### Policy

 APIM [Policies](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts#--policies) are defined in XML and sequentially executed on each request and/or response.

+#### Global Policy

 To start with, we will create a global `inbound` policy for all APIs to authorize and rate-limit all requests on all operations.
 This simple global policy will define 2 authorization tokens and rate limit all requests to 120 calls per minute.

 > Note, for simplicity, this demo is using opaque strings which will be compared to request header.
 APIM supports many different ways of authentication (e.g. JWT tokens).
 Also, the rate limit quota we defined here is being shared across all the self-hosted gateway replicas.
 So, in a default configuration where there are 2 replicas, this policy would actually be 60 calls per minute.